Welcome to LIPSSEE

 - support -access to an online network of friendly, supportive colleagues

 - information – this blog is updated regularly and features posts on many important library-related topics

 - regular newsletters – these will help keep you up to date and aware of any new developments in the literary/library world

-- ‘Guidelines for Prep School Libraries’ (2016) – ratified by IAPS (Independent Association of Prep Schools) this document offers a recommended standard of provision for all Prep School libraries
+- ‘Guidelines for Prep School Libraries’ (2016) – compiled by the group for IAPS (The Independent Association of Prep Schools) this document offers a recommended standard of provision for all Prep School libraries

 - networking opportunities – share ideas and good practice, develop your knowledge and expertise through regular contact with colleagues at our meetings throughout the year